 - Inappropriate Content

-We do not support content of an inappropriate or adult nature, primarily that within a Minecraft or another normally child-friendly setting.
-This includes content - including videos, video thumbnails, etc. - which depict things such as adult activities or adult levels of nudity.
+We do not support content of an inappropriate or adult nature, including (but not limited to) that set within a Minecraft or another normally child-friendly setting.
+This includes any content - including videos, video thumbnails, etc. - which depicts acts of an inappropriate nature (i.e. adult content) or nudity.

 - Advertising or Endorsement of Illegal or Similarly Concerning Services